 Filing the Free Application for Federal Student Aid (FAFSA) is the first step needed to receive help with financing your college education.
-This document is provided to explain how the rest of the college financing process works.
+Although the Department of Education has experienced many delays with launching the 2024-25 FAFSA, hopefully you found the new Simplified FAFSA much easier to navigate.
+Please use this document for help on how the rest of the college financing process works.

 It is important to have an idea of how much your expenses will be and how you are going to pay them before classes begin.
 We hope you will read this document, which explains: